Gueni/flash/README.md

  - More Interactive Help Section.
  - Secure Boot Feature.
  - A dedicated Firmware merge library for ESP32.
+ - more file type choices for efuse export.
+ - email verification for password change .

 # Copyright and Licensing